Gardening Advice Line

 To be certified as a UC Master Gardener, applicants must successfully complete a comprehensive training program on horticulture, pest management, and sustainable landscape practices.
 Class topics include botany, composting, integrated pest management (IPM), soils, water management, entomology, plant pathology, fruit and ornamental tree culture and sustainable landscape practices.

 Training classes for UC Master Gardeners of Monterey and Santa Cruz Counties are held every two years from January through May.
-Classes are held every Saturday (except holiday weekends) from 8:30 AM to 4:00 PM at the UCCE office in Watsonville or Salinas.
+Classes are held every Saturday (except holiday weekends) from 8:30 AM to 4:00 PM in Santa Cruz County or Salinas.
 All students are required to complete additional reading and homework that will involve another 3-4 hours of time each week outside the classroom.

 HOW TO APPLY

-Applications period for the 2024 Training Cohort will open this summer.
+The application period for the 2024 Training Cohort will be open between August 1 - September 30.

 To apply for the training class, you must:

-- Attend an information session.
-You'll receive an invitation to the last information session after you complete an application.
+• Attend a 1-hour orientation.
+You'll receive an invitation to available orientation sessions after you complete an application.

-- If invited, participate in a selection interview.
+• If invited, participate in a selection interview in October.

-- Pay a one-time class materials fee of $350.
+• Pay a one-time class materials fee of $350 at the first class.
 (A limited number of scholarships are available.)

 We are a small, but mighty, all-volunteer group making a positive impact in our community.
 We hope you'll consider joining us!

-If you have any questions, please contact our class management team at classmanagement@ucmgmb.org.
+If you have any questions or are interested in inquiring about a scholarship, please contact our class management team at classmanagement@ucmgmb.org.